A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Introduction

-\AP The addition of regular expressions over binary relations to $\UNFO$, called $\intro*\UNFOreg$, was studied in \cite{jung2018querying}.
-It allows for expressions of the form $E(x,y)$, where $E$ is a $\CPDL$-program including tests of the form $\phi(x)?$ (see \cite{jung2018querying} for a formal definition).
+\AP The addition of regular expressions over binary relations to $\UNFO$, called $\intro*\UNFOreg$, was studied by Jung et al.\ \cite{jung2018querying}.
+It allows for expressions of the form $E(x,y)$, where $E$ is a $\CPDL$-program including tests of the form $\phi(x)?$ (see Section \ref{sec:separation} for a formal definition).

 \AP As we will show, the logic we introduce subsumes all previous formalisms in terms of expressive power.
 We can further characterize its expressive power in terms of an extension of $\UNFOreg$, corresponding to $\UNFO$ with monadic transitive closure, which we will denote by $\UNTC$.